PurdueNWP/M1_SU2023/Week1/README.md

 ### d.
 To checkout updated repository in future weeks

- - Make sure you are in the your cloned GitHub directory:
+ - Make sure you are in your cloned GitHub directory:
 ```
 cd ~/M1_SP2023/
 ```

- - Checkout the current master branch:
+ - Checkout the local *main* branch
 ```
-git checkout master
+git checkout main
 ```

  - *The branching step is optional*.
 The purpose is to preserve your changes in your local files, if any, up to this point.
 You could customize the branch name.
 ```
 git branch mybranch-date
 ```
 However, we recommend the simple practice of copying codes you need from `~/M1_SP2023` to `~/NWP1` (to be set up for you in the next step).
 Then, make changes in `~/NWP1` for your exercise and reports.
-That way, you compeltely avoid the need for branching.
+That way, you completely avoid the need for branching.

- - The following steps will reset your files in `~/M1_SP2023` to those at the **origin** at https://github.com/PurdueNWP/M1_SP2023
+ - The following steps will reset your files in `~/M1_SP2023` to those at the *origin* at https://github.com/PurdueNWP/M1_SP2023

 ```
 git fetch --all
 ```
-You will be asked to provide your career account and password.
+You will be asked to provide the passphrase you created in step 1.a.

 ```
-git reset --hard origin/master
+git reset --hard origin/main
 ```

 ---